Timeline

 1985

-• War erupts in Togo as exiled former dictator Major Maceu Kereku returns, declares eastern part of country independent as People's Democratic Socialist Republic of Benin (PDSRB); Ewe State declares independence from PDSRB, lasts less than one day; PDSRB capitulates 38 days after declaration of independence, war ends, Kereku executed
+• War erupts in Togo as exiled former dictator Major Maceu Kereku returns and declares the eastern part of the country independent as the People's Democratic Socialist Republic of Benin (PDSRB); Ewe State declares independence from PDSRB, lasts less than one day; PDSRB capitulates 38 days after declaration of independence; the war ends and Kereku is executed.

-• Russia: Zeleznev resigns; Mikhail Gorbachenko becomes the new Supreme Leader of the Russian People
+• Zeleznev resigns; Mikhail Gorbachenko becomes the new Supreme Leader of the Russian People.

 • KwaKholwa becomes independent.
 It is soon renamed Zululand.